Christer-Muntean/FlutterWebTemplate/README.md

 - ###### Provider/Changenotifier
 - ###### PathUrl strategy

-When using Flutter Web with null-safety you will experience the following crash
+When using Flutter Web with null-safety you will experience the following error.

 ```Error: Expected a value of type 'Object', but got one of type 'Null'```
 There doesn't seem to be a fix for it atm, but at least it doesn't impact the app.